Attempting to Organize a Syrian Feminist Movement: War, Exile, and Intergenerational Tensions

 As for the trap of the process of ratification, the board was established by international decision and was built on the ruins of the “Syrian Women for Peace and Democracy” initiative.
 Its founding mechanisms were marred by mystery and a lack of transparency, as reported by members of the initiative, which fills me with resentment and anger.
 Most depressing of all, the United Nations views this experiment as unique, and there is even a tendency to replicate it in Libya and Yemen, while there are still no procedural mechanisms for the aforementioned board.
 Only the United Nations has evaluated the experiment as “successful” while, locally, we had no opportunity to critically assess this experience and rethink it before it is exported.

 The main problem with the board is the mismatch between its advertisement and its reality.
-In the first press conference in Geneva in 2016, it was said that the Women Advisory Board was established “in response to the demands of Syrian women in order for them to have an active role in the political process and to shape the contours of the future of Syria.”
+In the first press conference in Geneva in 2016, it was said that the Women Advisory Board (WAB) was established “in response to the demands of Syrian women in order for them to have an active role in the political process and to shape the contours of the future of Syria.”
 This contradicts what most of the activists say, namely, that the establishment of the board proceeded without an open call and was rather limited to the women involved and the supporting international entities.
-This is what Oula Ramadan considers “typical and repetitive behavior” akin to many other Syrian opposition experiments that have created new organizations that hold within them old organizations or that are built on their ruins or their exclusion.
+This state of affairs is not limited to the WAB and recalls precedents of Syrian opposition experiments that have created new organizations that hold within them old organizations or that are built on their ruins or their exclusion.

 Issues that have yet to be thought through